johnnydecimal/johnnydecimal-2020-parser/language_spec/jd file spec.md

    21 Category
    21.01 ID

-/* Comments like this
+/* Multi-line comments like this are also allowed.
-   also allowed */
+   But obviously not after JD items, just on their own. */

 /* But of course anything at all
       10-19 Area